Updated: Nov 11, 2022

 Prior harm to the other vehicle

-Without being asked, contact by an attorney.
+Without being asked, contact an attorney.

 Be wary of any unsolicited references to a body shop, law firm, or medical office if you have been in an auto accident.
 In the group, coordinated accident rings and cappers actively urge others to assist in developing accidents.
-Such incidents sometimes occur only on paper (referred to as paper incidents), and there are no innocent parties involved.
+Such incidents sometimes occur only on paper (referred to as paper incidents), and no innocent parties are involved.
 Paper incidents have gained prominence among perpetrators of fraud, as they are less dangerous from the point of view of physical harm, and police intervention is less likely.

-Dealing Car Body Shops In California
+Dealing with Car Body Shops In California

 An insurance provider can not mandate a vehicle to be fixed at a particular repair shop under California Insurance Code § 758.5.
-However, under the following conditions laid down by statute, an insurance provider can request that a car be repaired at a specifi repair shop:
+However, under the following conditions laid down by statute, an insurance provider can request that a car be repaired at a specific repair shop: